ActionCrafting/larp-props/weapons/large-core-construction.md

 ![](./images/10.jpg "Multiple layers over home-made end-cap")

-### Layer 3: Fabric
+### Layer 3: Fabric (and more fibreglass)

 In the unlikely case that the previous layers wear through, an abrasion resistant fabric layer is added.
 Ideally Kevlar is used here, but in these photographs, upcycled denim is used as a more readily available alternative (*note that denim sourced in this way will vary* greatly *in quality and properties, so samples should be tested for abrasion resistance before use*).
-Glues should be avoided here as they may change the properties of the fabric unpredictable, such as making it brittle and prone to cracking.
+Glues should be avoided here as they may unpredictably change the properties of the fabric, such as making it brittle and prone to cracking.

-The fabric is secured in place with another 3+ layers of fibreglass tape.
+The fabric is secured in place with another 3+ layers of fibreglass tape (aligned in 3 different orientations).

-> ⚠ If glue is used to mitigate tape peeling as before, only flexible glue (*such as for shoe repairs*) is used *on the outermost layer of tape only* to reduce the likelihood that the fabric is affected.
+> ⚠ If glue is used to mitigate tape peeling as before, we must reduce the likelihood that the fabric is affected.
+Glue must be used *only on the outermost layer of tape* and *of a flexible type (such as for shoe repair)*.

 ![](./images/11.jpg "Fabric and fibreglass over our DIY end-cap")